treyescan/dynamic-aoi-toolkit/README.md

 python3 overlay_only_aois.py --video="video.mp4" --aois="aois.csv" --start_frame=1000
 ```

-**Usage**
+***Usage:***

-- Run the command above
+1. Run the command above
-- The video will be outputted to `video_with_labels.mp4` in the same folder
+1. The video will be outputted to `video_with_labels.mp4` in the same folder
-- Make sure to move this video before creating a new video
+1. Make sure to move this video before creating a new video
-- NB: video processing make take a while since every frame has to be processed at full resolution
+   1. NB: video processing make take a while since every frame has to be processed at full resolution

 #### Overlaying AOIs and gaze positions over a video